MegaMan NT Warrior: Manga

 The manga consisted of six storylines, each loosely adapted the elements from the games.
 The first storyline follows Lan and MegaMan fighting against World Three in a villain of the week format.
 After a series of attacks by World Three, Lan and MegaMan developed a rare ability of Full-Synchro—a state where the operator and Navi's minds merge together allowing for quicker reactions at the cost of any damage on the Navi also being inflicted on the operator.
 Due to this, he is given a Net-Battler license and officially employed by the police to help in defeating World Three.
-Eventually, the leader of World Three, Dr. Willy, starts a massive attack on the world's electronics and intends to use his creation, the Life Virus, to control the satellites in space to destroy the Earth.
-Lan and MegaMan managed to find an opening and defeat the Life Virus with MegaMan got blown all the way to the underground internet, the Undernet.
+Eventually, the leader of World Three, Dr. Wily, starts a massive attack on the world's electronics and intends to use his creation, the Life Virus, to control the satellites in space to destroy the Earth.
+Lan and MegaMan managed to find an opening and defeat the Life Virus with MegaMan got blown all the way to the underground Internet, the Undernet.

 In the second storyline, Lan and MegaMan fight the remnants of World Three, only to be suddenly attacked by the strongest Navi of the Undernet, the "Black Shadow" Bass.
 They are swiftly defeated, but promise each other to improve their skills for an eventual rematch.
 Both soon enter an ancient pyramid and encounter PharaohMan, a NetNavi coming from an ancient civilization who bestows them the power of Hub-Style upon his deletion.
-MegaMan's new power attracted the attention of criminal organization, Grave, who aims to rob MegaMan's power by using their Multibug Organism, Gospel.
+MegaMan's new power attracted the attention of criminal organization, Grave, who aims to rob MegaMan's power by using their Multibug Organism, Grave Beast.
 Bass joined the fight and started their long awaited rematch, with MegaMan emerged victorious.

-After Grave's destruction, Lan and MegaMan were approached by a famous Net-battler instructor, Mr. Famous, who warned them of new enemies in the form of dark power led by the Quartet of Evil that rendered Hub Style useless.
+After Grave's destruction, Lan and MegaMan were approached by a famous Net-Battler instructor, Mr. Famous, who warned them of new enemies in the form of dark power led by the Quartet of Evil that rendered Hub Style useless.
 The dark power soon surrounds the city, causing Net Navis within to materialize in the real world.
 Mr. Famous assembled experienced Net-Battlers to combat the threat, but all were defeated save for Lan and MegaMan, and their friends, Chaud Blaze and ProtoMan who gained new power called the Muramasa-style from the King of Undernet, Serenade.
 Together, they defeat the Quartet of Evil, who have accumulated the darkness to revive Bass as a Dark Navi.
 Bass began his attack on the human world, absorbing Serenade in the process.
 Using the new program left behind by Serenade, Double Soul, MegaMan gained a new form, the Proto Soul, by absorbing 99% of ProtoMan's power and defeated Bass.
 However, after Bass' defeat, two Dark Navis, LaserMan and MegaMan DS (Dark Soul), revealed themselves as Darkloids, the true preparators of the Dark Navis.